-The anti-kickback statute makes it a criminal offense knowingly and willfully to offer, pay, solicit, or receive any remuneration to induce or reward referrals of items or services reimbursable by a federal health care program.
+The anti-kickback statute makes it a criminal offense to knowingly and willfully offer, pay, solicit, or receive any remuneration to induce or reward referrals of items or services reimbursable by a Federal health care program.
 See section 1128B(b) of the Act.
-Where remuneration is paid purposefully to induce or reward referrals of items or services payable by a federal health care program, the anti-kickback statute is violated.
+Where remuneration is paid purposefully to induce or reward referrals of items or services payable by a Federal health care program, the anti-kickback statute is violated.
 By its terms, the statute ascribes criminal liability to parties on both sides of an impermissible "kickback" transaction.
 For purposes of the anti-kickback statute, "remuneration" includes the transfer of anything of value, directly or indirectly, overtly or covertly, in cash or in kind.

 The statute has been interpreted to cover any arrangement where one purpose of the remuneration was to obtain money for the referral of services or to induce further referrals.
-United States v.
+See, e.g., United States v.
+Borrasi, 639 F.3d 774 (7th Cir.
+2011); United States v.
+McClatchey, 217 F.3d 823 (10th Cir.
+2000); United States v.
+Davis, 132 F.3d 1092 (5th Cir.
+1998); United States v.
 Kats, 871 F.2d 105 (9th Cir.
 1989); United States v.
 Greber, 760 F.2d 68 (3d Cir.
 1985), cert. denied, 474 U.S. 988 (1985).
 Violation of the statute constitutes a felony punishable by a maximum fine of \$25,000, imprisonment up to five years, or both.
-Conviction will also lead to automatic exclusion from federal health care programs, including Medicare and Medicaid.
+Conviction will also lead to automatic exclusion from Federal health care programs, including Medicare and Medicaid.
 Where a party commits an act described in section 1128B(b) of the Act, the OIG may initiate administrative proceedings to impose civil monetary penalties on such party under section 1128A(a)(7) of the Act.
-The OIG may also initiate administrative proceedings to exclude such party from the federal health care programs under section 1128(b)(7) of the Act.
+The OIG may also initiate administrative proceedings to exclude such party from the Federal health care programs under section 1128(b)(7) of the Act.

 The Department of Health and Human Services has promulgated safe harbor regulations that define practices that are not subject to the anti-kickback statute because such practices would be unlikely to result in fraud or abuse.
 See 42 C.F.R. § 1001.952.
 The safe harbors set forth specific conditions that, if met, assure entities involved of not being prosecuted or sanctioned for the arrangement qualifying for the safe harbor.
 However, safe harbor protection is afforded only to those arrangements that precisely meet all of the conditions set forth in the safe harbor.
-While offering no protection to the Proposed Arrangement, the safe harbor for waivers of beneficiary coinsurance and deductible amounts, 42 C.F.R. § 1001.952(k), which permits hospitals to waive the Medicare Part A inpatient deductible in certain circumstances, bears on the instant inquiry.
-In addition, there is a safe harbor for reduced premium amounts offered by health plans, 42 C.F.R. § 1001.952(l).
-However, the safe harbor requires that the reduced premium be offered to all enrollees, and because the discount is only offered to those enrollees who choose network hospitals, the safe harbor also offers no protection.
+Two safe harbors potentially apply to the Proposed Arrangement.
+The safe harbor for waivers of beneficiary coinsurance and deductible amounts, 42 C.F.R. § 1001.952(k), permits hospitals to waive the Medicare Part A inpatient deductible in certain circumstances.
+In addition, the safe harbor for reduced premium amounts offered by health plans, 42 C.F.R. § 1001.952(l), allows plans to reduce an enrollee's obligation to pay cost-sharing or premium amounts in certain circumstances.